 Retail is a dynamic industry with changes occurring so often it can be hard to keep up.
 Corporate shake-ups, fashion trends, new products, and rapidly changing technology all contribute to this crazy environment.
-With so many retail components, it can be tough to know what to expect, but we’ve identified a few key trends that we see leaving big impressions and even bigger opportunities for retail in 2018.
+With so many retail components, it can be tough to know what to expect, but we’ve identified a few key trends that we see leaving big impressions and even bigger opportunities for retail.

 1. Brick and Mortar Will Bow to the Market